AdaCore/gnatstudio/docs/users_guide/extending.rst

       Ada comments (Starting with `--#`).
 Setting the color to white will set a transparent color.

+    *Ada/SPARK Aspects*
+      Font variant and colors used to highlight Ada 2012 and SPARK 2014 aspects.
+Setting the color to white will set a transparent color.

     *Strings*
       Font variant and colors used to highlight strings.
       Setting the color to white will set a transparent color.